buckbaskin/buckbaskin.github.io/content/experiment-symplify-speedup.md

     simplify(expr)

-and convert it to a profiling exercise that can yield information about its inner timings:
+and convert the function call to a profiling exercise that can yield information about the function's inner timings:

     cProfile.runctx(
         "simplify(expr, inverse=False)",